Suwałki Region: History

 The Neolithic era ushered in the first settled agricultural communities in the area of present-day Poland, whose founders had migrated from the Danube River area beginning about 5500 BC.
-Later, the native post-Mesolithic populations would also adopt and further develop the agricultural way of life (between 4400 and about 2000 BC).
-During the Antiquity and the Early Middle Ages, the northeast corner of what is now Poland was populated by West Baltic tribes.
+Later, the native post-Mesolithic populations adopted and further developed the agricultural way of life, between 4400 and about 2000 BC.
+During Polish antiquity and the Polish Early Middle Ages, the northeast corner of what is now Poland was populated by West Baltic tribes.
 They were at the outer limits of any substantial cultural influence from the Roman Empire.

 Middle Ages

-After the local Yotvingians were eradicated or Germanized by the Teutonic Order in the 14th century, their southern lands were repopulated by Poles, Belarusians, and Ukrainians, while their northern territories (Suvalkija) remained largely void of settlement until the 16th century when Lithuanians began to migrate into the area.
+After the local Yotvingians were eradicated or Germanized by the Teutonic Order in the 14th century, their southern lands were repopulated by Poles, Belarusians, and Ukrainians.
+Their northern territories of Suvalkija remained largely void of settlement until the 16th century, when Lithuanians began to migrate into the area.

 Early modern era

-The region belonged (either fully or partially) to the Grand Duchy of Lithuania (within the Polish–Lithuanian union) until 1569, and afterwards it was divided between the Grand Duchy and the Crown of the Kingdom of Poland, both forming the Polish–Lithuanian Commonwealth.
+The region belonged, either fully or partially, to the Grand Duchy of Lithuania, within the Polish–Lithuanian union until 1569.
+Afterwards it was divided between the Grand Duchy and the Crown of the Kingdom of Poland, both forming the Polish–Lithuanian Commonwealth.

 19th century

-Following the Third Partition of Poland, the whole region belonged to the Kingdom of Prussia from 1795 to 1807, and then subsequently to the Duchy of Warsaw from 1808 to 1815.
+Following the Third Partition of Poland, the whole region belonged to the Kingdom of Prussia from 1795 to 1807.
+It then belonged to the Duchy of Warsaw from 1808 to 1815.

-In 1815 the Suwałki Region became part of Congress Poland, a state which was tied by personal union to Russia and absorbed by the Russian Empire in the aftermath of the November Uprising.
-The Suwałki Governorate, according to a Russian census conducted during the 1880s, was majority (about 58%) Lithuanian.
-Most of its territory is now part of Lithuania, with only three uyezds (Augustów, Suwałki, and Sejny) partially located in Poland.
+In 1815, the Suwałki Region became part of Congress Poland, a state which was tied by personal union to Russia and absorbed by the Russian Empire in the aftermath of the 1830 November Uprising.
+The Suwałki Governorate, in a Russian census conducted during the 1880s, was about 58% Lithuanian.
+Most of its territory is now part of Lithuania, with only three uyezds, Augustów, Suwałki, and Sejny, partially located in Poland.

 The 1897 Russian Census recorded the linguistic composition of local towns: